hshackers/docs/README.md

 # Docs

 This is the official documentation repository for HS Hackers.
-It'll contains things like our guidelines, member information, and operating procedures.
+It contains things like our guidelines, member information, and operating procedures.

 Documents: